 We really love State Parks.
-Most are just completely overlooked, empty, and amazing.
+Most are just completely overlooked, unpopulated, and amazing.
 Deception Pass State Park is beautiful!
 Highly recommend checking it out.
 If beaches are your thing, you’ve hit the jackpot!
 You can also take a whale watching tour.
 Absolutely incredible.

 Maryhill Museum and Stonehenge